-Supplementary Figure S5.
+Supplementary Figure S8.
 Benchmark analyses: network connectivity of multi-omics signatures.

 Networks of the multi-omics biomarker panels identified from each method are represented for a Pearson’s correlation cut-off of |0.4|.
+The edge betweenness as computed to estimate the number of modules (depicted by the gray circles).